123andy/redcap-docker-compose/README.md

 ## Updates
+* 2019-09-06  Removed ssmtp and replaced with msmtp
 * 2019-06-06  Add X-Debug configuration.
 * 2019-01-24  Changed folder layout and optimized unzipping after upload to be much faster
 * 2018-08-19  Added .env file and added UID override for MAC users to maintain file ownership (see .env)